HendrikSchoettle/AlbumPilot/README.md

 2. **Manual Installation (ZIP archive):**
  - Download and unzip the archive into `plugins/AlbumPilot` (folder name must not contain hyphens, only letters, numbers, and underscores).
- - Make sure your web server user can write to `plugins/AlbumPilot/` (for logging, e.g. `chmod -R 755 plugins/AlbumPilot/` or `chmod -R 775` depending on your server setup).
+ - Make sure your web server user can write to Piwigo's `_data/logs/` directory (for logging, e.g. `chmod -R 755 _data/logs/` or `chmod -R 775` depending on your server setup).

 3. **Dependencies:**
  - For full functionality, install and activate the **piwigo-videojs** and **SmartAlbums** plugins as needed.